Kastanas1/Document-AI/README.md

 One can reproduce the experiment with LayoutLMv3 on GROTOAP2 dataset using LayoutLMv3_GROTOAP2.ipynb

-One can reproduce the experiment with YOLOv5 on GROTOAP2 dataset here ...
+One can reproduce the experiment with YOLOv5 on GROTOAP2 dataset here YOLOv5 on GROTOAP2.ipynb

 # Document Layout Analysis as Text-Centric task